sagrawalx/sagrawalx.github.io/teaching/fa18-b3_ma126/syllabus.md

 # Syllabus

-> ... while we expect to get numbers out of the machine, we also expect to take action based on them, and, therefore we need to understand thoroughly what numbers may, or may not, mean.
-To cite the author's favorite motto, "The purpose of computing is insight, not numbers."
+> And what are these fluxions?
+The velocities of evanescent increments?
+And what are these same evanescent increments?
+They are neither finite quantities, nor quantities infinitely small, nor yet nothing.
+May we not call them ghosts of departed quantities?
+> <span class="blockquote-attribution">—George Berkeley</span>

+> Although the whole of this life were said to be nothing but a dream and the physical world nothing but a phantasm, I should call this dream or phantasm real enough, if, using reason well, we were never deceived by it.
-> <span class="blockquote-attribution">—Richard Hamming</span>
+> <span class="blockquote-attribution">—Gottfried Leibniz</span>

 ## Overview

-MA126 is an introduction to calculus, the branch of mathematics that studies rates of change, areas, and volumes.
+MA126 is an introduction to calculus, the branch of mathematics that studies rates of change and areas.
+It appeared in its modern form in the 1600s, independently in the works of Gottfried Leibniz and of Isaac Newton.
+It led to dramatic advances within mathematics itself, and has also found widespread applicability throughout science, engineering, and economics.

 ## Course Structure Philosophy

 I'm interested in applying evidence-based educational techniques in the classroom.
-One such system that I've experimented with once before and found to be quite effective is called *peer instruction*.
+One such system that I've experimented with before and found to be quite effective is called *peer instruction*.
 It was pioneered by the physicist Eric Mazur at Harvard, and is predicated on the observation that *information transfer* (listening to lectures or reading books) is easier than *information assimilation* (solving problems and explaining concepts to others).
 So, the idea is to move as much information transfer as possible *out* of the classroom (ie, to minimize the time spent listening to lectures), and as much information assimilation as possible *into* the classroom (ie, to maximize the time spent solving problems and explaining concepts to each other).
 There's a growing body of data that suggests this format is quite effective: by a certain metric, it seems to lead to an improvement in conceptual understanding over more traditional methods by over a factor of 2!

 Students explaining concepts to each other is a key component of successful education.
 If you're struggling to understand something, often an explanation from one of your classmates can be very useful (your classmates are more likely to understand precisely what you're struggling with, since they probably struggled with the same thing not that long ago).
 Conversely, if you've already managed to understand something, explaining it to a student who's struggling can really help solidify your understanding.
 The peer instruction model builds in discussion among students inside the classroom.
 I *strongly* encourage all of you to discuss concepts with each other outside of class as well.